a-h-arman-hussain/my-assignment-05/readme.md

 ## Ans:

-To rotate an element into a branch of an HTML file.
-That is, like a tree with branches.
+**To rotate an element into a branch of an HTML file.
+That is, like a tree with branches.**
-For example:👇🏻
+*For example:*👇🏻

 ```
 JS